Seven Soldiers of Victory: Pre-Crisis

 The Seven Soldiers of Victory (also known as the Law's Legionnaires) is DC Comics' second super-hero team, following the Justice Society of America.
 Like the Justice Society, the membership of the Seven Soldiers is drawn from DC's anthology comics: Vigilante (from Action Comics); Crimson Avenger (from Detective Comics); Green Arrow and Speedy (from More Fun Comics); Shining Knight (from Adventure Comics); and Star-Spangled Kid and Stripesy (from Star-Spangled Comics).

 Unlike most superhero teams, the Seven Soldiers include two sidekicks, Speedy and Stripesy, as members (Stripesy is a rarity, an adult sidekick to a "kid" lead character).
 Crimson Avenger's sidekick Wing also takes part in the team's adventures, and is in every other way an "eighth Soldier", but is never considered an "official" member.
-All but one of its members (Shining Knight, a time-displaced Arthurian knight who rides a winged horse and uses an enchanted sword and suit of armor) are non-powered humans who rely on conventional weapons or training in place of superhuman abilities.
+All of the group's members are non-powered humans who rely on conventional weapons or training in place of superhuman abilities.

-The team is formed when the criminal mastermind called the Hand (later the Iron Hand), believing himself terminally ill, gives his greatest unused schemes to five other supercriminals who he saved from the police (Big Caesar, the Dummy, the Needle, Professor Merlin, and the Red Dragon) to commit crimes across the U.S. as "the Hand's Five Fingers" and prove his genius to the world.
+The team is formed when the criminal mastermind called the Hand (later the Iron Hand), believing himself terminally ill, gives his greatest unused schemes to five other supercriminals who he saved from the police (Big Caesar, Dummy, Needle, Professor Merlin, and Red Dragon) to commit crimes across the U.S. as "the Hand's Five Fingers" and prove his genius to the world.
 The Hand also challenges the five criminals' enemies (Crimson Avenger, the Vigilante, the Star-Spangled Kid and Stripesy, Green Arrow and Speedy and Shining Knight, respectively) to stop the criminals, presuming they will fail.
 However, the heroes defeat the Hand's Five Fingers.
 The heroes converge on the Hand's base after he reveals his whereabouts; the villain had found out a cure for his condition and decides to eliminate the heroes so he can remain free, but the heroes evade his traps.
 When the villain tries to use a lightning ray machine against them, the Vigilante shoots a crucial component of the device, bringing machinery down upon the Hand and apparently killing him.
 Deciding they work well together, the heroes form the Seven Soldiers of Victory.

 The Seven Soldiers of Victory appear in the first 14 issues of Leading Comics (which changed to an all-humor format in #15).

 A script by Joseph Samachson from the 1940s, in which the elf-like Willie Wisher banishes the Soldiers to "the Land of Magic", where they encounter various supernatural characters, was later serialized in 1975 in Adventure Comics #438–443, with each chapter illustrated by a different artist (including Dick Dillin, Howard Chaykin, Lee Elias, Mike Grell, Ernie Chan, and José Luis García-López).